fuding/gcodeModifier/README.md

 This program is only tested with gcode generated from "slic3r" by the reprap-software.

 Context-help:
--gcode is a list of commands for a 3d-printer which is generated out of .stl or other 3d-files.
+* gcode is a list of commands for a 3d-printer which is generated out of .stl or other 3d-files.
--reprap is a company which produces 3d-printers -slic3r is a slicer(program which converts CAD-files to gcode)
+* reprap is a company which produces 3d-printers
+* slic3r is a slicer(program which converts CAD-files to gcode)

 AutoIt is only for Windows.
 Im sorry for Linuxusers.
 Maybe i do find the enthusiasm to write this programm with Qt (when i know, sb. uses my script).